'Valverde's going to win the Ballon d'Or!' - How Modric lost his Real Madrid spot to an unknown Uruguayan | Goal.com

 He also helped them overcome in-form Real Sociedad 3-1 in November and left the field with Madrid 2-0 up against Paris Saint Germain with 14 minutes to go in what had been the team’s best performance of the season.

-They ended up drawing 2-2, leaving nobody in any doubt as to Valverde's importance to Zidane's side.
+They ended up drawing 2-2 with PSG, leaving nobody in any doubt as to Valverde's importance to Zidane's side.

 It is testament to how impressive Valverde has performed that few questions are being asked when he slots into the team ahead of Modric, who won the Ballon d'Or last year for his role in Madrid's third successive Champions League success and Croatia's subsequent run to the World Cup final.